12 Tips on Building a Winning Art Portfolio

 If an adjudicator is looking at 100 portfolios, if there’s one that has a very distinct style that is super memorable, that’s what will make that portfolio stand out.

 Many portfolios will require self-portraits, and a very common technique that’s showcased is a self-portrait done in pencil where the expression looks somewhat bored.
 If there’s a bunch of those pencil drawings with bored faces but one portrait that’s done in either a different medium or is done more creatively, that one will be the one that’s easily remembered.

 Tip #6: Make it flawless

-Usually we’re up super late at night putting the finishing touches on our portfolios, and if it’s 3am and you’re barely alive then you haven’t left yourself enough time.
+Usually, we’re up super late at night putting the finishing touches on our portfolios, and if it’s 3am and you’re barely alive then you haven’t left yourself enough time.
 Leave a couple of days to really sleep on it and look at your portfolio objectively.
-Working at early hours of the morning can mess with our heads and doesn’t put us in the correct mindset to be properly assessing our own work.
+Working during the early hours of the morning can mess with our heads and doesn’t put us in the correct mindset to be properly assessing our own work.